BlackChidiebere/BlackChidiebere/README.md

 Web Developer
 -------------

-I am a highly skilled C#, Node and Angular developer with 2+ years of experience in both back-end and front-end development.
+I am a skilled .Net and Angular developer with 2+ years of experience in both back-end and front-end development.
 I have a strong understanding of data modeling and design, and I am proficient in using a variety of development tools and technologies.
 I am also familiar with agile methodologies, version control, and testing.

 My expertise in C#, Node and Angular makes me a valuable asset to any development team.
 I am confident that I can contribute to the success of any project, and I am eager to learn new things and take on new challenges.